devtut/generate/docs/git/mailmap-file-associating-contributor-and-email-aliases.md

 ---
-metaTitle: ".mailmap file: Associating contributor and email aliases"
+metaTitle: "Git - .mailmap file: Associating contributor and email aliases"
 description: "Merge contributers by aliases to show commit count in shortlog."
 ---